Moderate deviations of triangle counts in sparse Erd\H{o}s-R\'enyi random graphs $G(n,m)$ and $G(n,p)$: Triangle counts in -- lower bounds on deviations

 \section{Triangle counts in $G(n,m)$ -- lower bounds on deviations}

 We now prove the lower bound part of Theorem~\ref{thm:mainm}.
 That is, in each of the four regimes, we prove that a deviation of the corresponding order (for example, at least $cN(b,t)$ in the normal regime) has probability at least $\exp(-b)$.
+It is perhaps surprising that this is most challenging in the normal regime.

-In the normal regime (Section~\ref{sec:normalLB}) we prove this using the converse Freedman inequality (Lemma~\ref{lem:CF}).
+In the normal regime (Section~\ref{sec:normalLB}) we prove this result using the converse Freedman inequality (Lemma~\ref{lem:CF}).
 In the other three regimes (star, hub and clique) we provide an explicit structure (graph) which is present in $G(n,m)$ with probability at least $\exp(-b)$ and is directly responsible for the triangle count deviation.
 The details are given in Section~\ref{sec:otherLBs}.